 Always be careful to yourself to exert any extra energy while speeding along the trail with others.
 You need to know your own pace.
 Always take your time.
 Tell your team to help you out if you have any problem keeping with their pace.
 Trekking to Everest base camp is not a race you need to take your time and acclimate to the altitude as much as possible.
 Just make sure to rest your body if you need it.

 Always make sure to refill your stomach as you will be exerting a lot of energy during the hike.
 Make sure your meal has every bit of vitamins and proteins.
 You need to assure that the food you are having is healthy and fresh.
 It does not eat meat at higher altitudes as they are transported from other destinations and are always not fresh.

-While having your meal on the tea houses make sure your lunch consists of carbohydrates i.e. as your breakfast or lunch you can have fresh fruits, vegetables, grains and you should also consider having protein.
-You can find proteins on eggs, nuts, and peanut butter.
+While having your meal in the tea houses make sure your lunch consists of carbohydrates i.e. as your breakfast or lunch you can have fresh fruits, vegetables, and grains and you should also consider having protein.
+You can find proteins in eggs, nuts, and peanut butter.